Triangularization properties of power linear maps and the Structural Conjecture: Introduction

 We call a polynomial map $F$ over $\K$ {\em linearly triangularizable} if there exists a $T \in \GL_n(\K)$ such that the Jacobian of $T^{-1} F(Tx)$ is a triangular matrix.
 For Keller maps of the form $F = x + H$ with $H$ homogeneous of degree $d \ge 2$, the existence of such a $T$ automatically means that the diagonal of

 is zero, because $\jac H$ has to be nilpotent due to the Keller condition.

 We embed the Structural Conjecture in a more general scope, where $F$ has the form $x + H$ such that $\jac H$ is nilpotent, and compare its conditions with linear triangularizability and other properties.
 We give positive results in special cases and counterexamples in general.
-When we give counterexamples, we will give one of the form $F = x + H$ with $H$ homogeneous of degree $d$ and one of the form $F = x + (Ax)^{*d}$, for every $d \ge 3$.
+When we give counterexamples, we will give one of the form $F = x + H$ with $H$ homogeneous of degree $d$ and one of the form $F = x + (Ax)^{*d}$, for every $d \ge 3$ and possibly also for $d = 2$.